friendlyanon/gif-engine-js/README.md

        * please note that you can call this function without calling
        * .inflate() first, because it will call it for you when the `data`
        * property is missing */

+      const imageData = await gifObj.toImageData(0);
+      /* returns an ImageData object ready to be used in a <canvas>
+       * using this will NOT extend gifObj.frames[0] with an properties *
+       * please note that you can call this function without calling
+       * .inflate() first *and .deinterlace() if necessary*, because it
+       * will call them for you when necessary */
     })
 ```

+## Motivation
+I needed a versatile library to process GIFs for personal use, but the already
+available libraries out there all came with extra fluff that made it look
+difficult to achieve what I wanted using them.

 ## Return object
 `GIF` will resolve into an `Object` if successfull.
 Will be referenced